In this guide, I’ll break down all Tesla Model S model years, revealing the top Tesla Model S years to buy and the worst years to avoid.

 Conclusion

-What is the best year Tesla Model S to buy?
+What is the finest year Tesla Model S to buy?

-It’s relatively clear that 2018-2024 are the top and most reliable feature-rich Tesla Model S model years, offering the best of Tesla’s innovations.
+It’s relatively clear that 2018-2024 are the top and most reliable feature-rich Tesla Model S model years, offering the finest of Tesla’s innovations.

 Which year of the Tesla Model S do you consider offers the finest value for its cost?